abstracta/jmeter-java-dsl/README.md

 Simple Java API to run performance tests, using [JMeter] as engine, in an VCS (versioning control system) and programmers friendly way.

+If you like this project, **please give it a star :star:!** This helps the project be more visible, gain relevance and encourages us to invest more effort in new features.

 ## Usage

 If you use [maven](https://maven.apache.org/what-is-maven.html), just include following dependency: